ImKKingshuk/StealthNewSQL/README.md

 Contributions are welcome!
 Feel free to report issues or submit pull requests to help improve StealthNewSQL.

-### 😊 Happy NewSQL Injection Testing with StealthNewSQL! 😊
+### 😊 Happy NewSQL Injection with StealthNewSQL! 😊